guardian/invoicing-api/adr/lightweight-architecture.md

 Keywords: lightweight, iterative improvements, inlined implementations, testing in production

 * Small Scala AWS Lambda package size of less than 10 MB
-* Prefer direct inlined business logic, over abstracted indirections
+* Prefer direct inlined business logic over abstracted indirections
 * Use of off-the-shelf AWS infrastructural facilities instead of bespoke implementations
 * Focus on testing in production with real data instead of mocked unit tests
-* Work towards correctness iteratively by failing fast and alerting developers instead of predicting Zuora model
+* Prevent silent failures
 * Minimal custom abstractions of Zuora
 * Usage of lightweight HTTP and JSON libraries and vanilla Scala

 ## Context

 This design is based on the observations and lessons learned over the years from various approaches taken to solve problems in AWS/Zuora domain.
-It is very specific to Guardian SX requirements and constraints, and not meant to be suggestion on how to do development in general.
+The core idea is minimalism in tools, abstractions and indirections.

 ### Small Scala AWS Lambda package size of less than 10 MB